 The Indianapolis attorneys of Black Clay LLC are motivated, experienced litigators.
 Learn more about Matt and Adam below.
-To call on our legal services or meet with our attorneys, contact us by calling (317) 580-9007.
+To call on our legal services or meet with our attorneys, contact us at (317) 580-9007.

 Adam was born in Zionsville, Indiana, and is a proud graduate of Zionsville High School.
 Adam attended Purdue University on a full academic merit scholarship, graduating in 2006 with a Bachelor of Science degree in Interdisciplinary Engineering.
 While at Purdue, Adam was president of the Beta Phi chapter of Pi Kappa Alpha fraternity, and was named to the dean’s list seven times.
 In 2009, Adam graduated cum laude from the Indiana University Maurer School of Law, where he served as managing editor of the Federal Communications Law Journal.
 His note concerning network neutrality was published in the 2008 edition of the journal.